Mahesh100/Spring-Java-Framwork/README.md

  -These Dependencies are to be injected into the application which is coming from the outside world.

  -Dependency injection has one more name that is IoC-Inversion of Control.

+                       ***Getting Spring Starter Project***

+-The Spring is One of the best frameworks available for java.

+The other frameworks are-

+ -Sturts for web development

+ -Hibernate for Database

+But in the case of the framework, we have to do a lot of configuration to achieve the things we want.

+Now when we talk about Spring-Boot

+ -Spring Boot basically focuses on "Convention over Configuration"

+ -One has to focus on logic instead of basic configuration.

+ -Spring boot will give you all the basic configuration.